dist-ribut-us/docs/mixnetrouting/readme.md

 applied, the original message is recovered.

 Such a cipher is possible.
 The next few sections will describe the cipher and the code in this repo demonstrates it.
-It is presented more as a proof of concept than a real proposal in hopes that others can build upon it to propose changes or alternatives that reduce the overhead and increase the speed.
+It is presented as a proof of concept, not a real proposal in hopes that others can build upon it to propose changes or alternatives that reduce the overhead and increase the speed.

 #### Math Foundation